 What is a rent payment system?

-A rent payment system is a tool that allows landlords to collect rent online.
+A rent payment system is a tool that allows you to collect rent online.
 It replaces cash, checks, and manual bank transfers with an automated process that tracks payments and sends tenant reminders.
-The system deposits funds directly into the landlord’s account.
+The system deposits funds directly into your account.

-Let’s say a landlord uses Baselane (an online rent payment system).
+Let’s say you use Baselane (an online rent payment system).
 At the start of the month, the system automatically sends a reminder to tenants.
-The tenant logs in, pays rent with a bank transfer or credit card, and the system deposits the funds into the landlord’s account.
+The tenant logs in, pays rent with a bank transfer or credit card, and the system deposits the funds into your account.

-If the tenant is late, Baselane applies a late fee and sends another reminder, all without the landlord lifting a finger.
+If the tenant is late, Baselane applies a late fee and sends another reminder, all without you lifting a finger.

 Digital payments are taking over.
 Automated Clearing House (ACH) transfers, direct bank-to-bank payments, now make up 64.8% of rent transactions on digital platforms.
 Another 22.4% of renters use debit and credit cards to pay rent.

-Before digital payments, landlords relied on cash, checks, and money orders to collect rent.
+Before digital payments, most investors relied on cash, checks, and money orders to collect rent.
 While these methods worked for decades, they have some major downsides:

 - Cash: Easy to accept but hard to track.
 There is no record unless the landlord manually logs it.
 Handling large amounts of cash can also be risky.